 SYDNEY Spectacular Sydney Explore one of the world’s most beautiful cities.
 Visit the Sydney Opera House and travel to Mrs Macquarie’s Chair in the city’s botanic gardens for a great photo opportunity and sweeping views of the harbor and Harbour Bridge.
 Next, visit world-famous Bondi Beach with time to explore on your own.
 Return to Sydney and enjoy a cruise on Sydney Harbour to see some of the city’s best views.
 (B) TOUR HIGHLIGHT CULTURAL GEM The Sydney Opera House is one of the most well-known buildings in the world and a UNESCO World Heritage Site.
 The building was designed by Jorn Utzon, a Danish architect, and was finally completed in 1973, after sixteen years of construction, at a cost of over $100 million dollars.
 You’ll enjoy a private guided tour of the Opera House and see its interiors and theaters.
 Hear untold stories, be awed by the acoustics, and learn the history and future of this amazing hall beneath the sails.

 SYDNEY Sights & Bites Enjoy a full day at leisure.
-Tonight, join your Tour Director and fellow travel companions for a festive farewell dinner.
+Tonight, join your Tour Director and fellow travel companions for dinner at a local restaurant.
 (B,D)ENHANCED FREE TIME EXPLORE MORE in Sydney with an optional excursion to Hunter Valley, one of Australia’s leading wine-growing regions.
 You can even climb to the top of Sydney’s Harbour Bridge for amazing views of the city and harbour below or walk in the footsteps of Australia’s early convicts, mischievous gangs, and locals of the past on the Rocks District Pub tour.
 This and more options are available throughout your tour at MyGlobus.
 Your Tour Director and your GlobusGO mobile app have all the tips and guidance to enjoy your free time.

 SYDNEY–CHRISTCHURCH, NEW ZEALAND New Zealand Bound Fly across the Tasman Sea to New Zealand and the very English town of Christchurch.
 Known as the “Garden City,” Christchurch has many beautiful parks and gardens.
 You’re sure to enjoy the possibilities in this cosmopolitan city of theatre, modern art galleries, great shopping, and fantastic festivals (B)